c9s/bbgo/README.md

 ## FAQ

-What's Position?
+### What's Position?

 - Base Currency & Quote Currency <https://www.ig.com/au/glossary-trading-terms/base-currency-definition>
 - How to calculate average cost? <https://www.janushenderson.com/en-us/investor/planning/calculate-average-cost/>

-## Looking For A New Strategy?
+### Looking For A New Strategy?

 You can write an article about BBGO in any topic, in 750-1500 words for exchange, and I can implement the strategy for you (depends on the complexity and efforts).
 If you're interested in, DM me in telegram <https://t.me/c123456789s> or twitter <https://twitter.com/c9s>, we can discuss.

+### Adding New Crypto Exchange support?

+If you want BBGO to support a new crypto exchange that is not included in the current BBGO, we can implement it for you.
+The cost is 10 ETH.
+If you're interested in it, DM me in telegram <https://t.me/c123456789s>.

 ## Contributing